 Effective as of September 25, 2015, Posera and Mr. Loudon Owen entered into an employment agreement for Mr. Owen to serve as Chief Executive Officer of Posera.
 Posera agreed to pay Mr. Owen a base salary of \$240,000 per annum, together with an annual bonus incentive of up to 100% of his base salary based on achievement of such personal and corporate-related targets agreed to annually between Mr. Owen and the Compensation Committee.
 In addition, Mr. Owen entered into an agreement whereby he is entitled to participate in Posera's Stock Option Plan, whereby he will receive a total grant of 1,000,000 stock options in the Corporation, and stock options are earned by and granted to Mr. Owen at the end of each three-month period of employment from his start date of September 25, 2015.
 The exercise price of such options is determined by the terms of the Stock Option Plan as of each grant date.
 Mr. Owen receives a benefit to be applied to his group insurance health benefits.
 Mr. Owen is entitled to three weeks of paid vacation per year, as well as reimbursement of certain expenses.
 In the event of Mr. Owen's resignation or his termination for cause he is not entitled to any pay in lieu of notice or any severance or similar payment in respect of such termination other than accrued and unpaid base salary and vacation pay earned as of the date of termination.
-In the event of Mr. Owen's termination by the Corporation without cause he is not entitled to any pay in lieu of notice or any severance or similar payment in respect of such termination other than accrued and unpaid base salary, vacation pay earned as of the date of termination and any performance amount calculated on a prorata basis by the Board as of the date of termination (the "Without Cause Termination Amount").
+In the event of Mr. Owen's termination by the Corporation without cause he is not entitled to any pay in lieu of notice or any severance or similar payment in respect of such termination other than accrued and unpaid base salary, vacation pay earned as of the date of termination and any performance amount calculated on a pro-rata basis by the Board as of the date of termination (the "Without Cause Termination Amount").
 In addition, Mr. Owen would be entitled to one year of continued group insurance benefits.
 If Mr. Owen's employment is terminated by the Corporation without cause within six month of a change of control of the Corporation, then Mr. Owen is entitled to receive two times Without Cause Termination Amount.
 The Owen Employment Agreement imposes confidentiality obligations on Mr. Owen, as well as non-competition and non-solicitation obligations during the term of the agreement and for a period of twelve months after the termination of the agreement.
+Mr. Owen transitioned from CEO to Executive Chair on January 30, 2017 and resigned from his role as Executive Chair on May 22, 2018.